 CASL’s Community Equity Research Center (CERC) promotes inclusion and community empowerment by using data to shape policy, advocacy, and education efforts.
 Rooted in the interconnectedness of social justice work, we seek to empower staff and community members to be equity-minded champions for change.
-CERC is dedicated to increasing representation for AAPI communities at the local and national policy level and provides strategic, data-informed recommendations to ensure equitable outcomes.
+CERC is dedicated to increasing representation for AANHPI communities at the local and national policy level and provides strategic, data-informed recommendations to ensure equitable outcomes.
 We provide our departments and programs with the education, information, and support they need to successfully serve our diverse clients and communities.

 CERC also works collaboratively with CASL’s Center for Social Impact (CSI) to improve the well-being of our community and clients.
 We leverage CSI’s data and insights to encourage change through more impactful Diversity, Equity, Inclusion and Accessibility (DEIA) strategies and advocate for laws and policies that address the community’s unique needs.

 Addressing the needs of our AAPI communities